 We investigate the effect of the UK’s “Eat Out to Help Out" policy on firm creation.
 The policy subsidised people to eat-out at participating restaurants for a period over the COVID-19 pandemic.
-We compare the number of new incorporations in postcodes with participating restaurants against all postcodes.
-We find a 6.3% increase in business incorporations in areas with participating restaurants due to the policy.
+We find that the policy caused a 5.6% increase in business registrations in areas with participating restaurants.
 The increase is largest in high-street service activities such as ‘hairdressing and other beauty treatment’.
 We interpret this as evidence of a demand stimulus in one sector, leading to anticipated demand increases in geographically-close sectors, and consequently a supply increase as measured by firm creation.